JCarter426/KOTOR2-Loot-Overhaul/README.md

 - When rolling a rare item, it was possible to roll *too* high and receive no item at all.
 - Strength Gauntlets have been restored.
 Previously there was no 3rd glove variation, so random loot would give nothing in its place.
 - The Vao Armband has been restored via random loot.
-- The Vibrocutter and Guidon Beacon have been restored via random loot.
+- The Heavy Mining Laser, Vibrocutter, and Guidon Beacon have been restored via random loot.
 - The Baran Do Advisor Robes have been restored via random loot.
 - It was only possible to receive 5 out of 11 of Mira's rockets through random loot.
 - Droid utilities were missing from random loot.
 The item prefix was incorrect, so it would give no item when they were rolled.